! What is this for? !> <! sitesearch360.com !>

 If you are wondering where to get this amazing powder, well, you may already have some around the house.
 Check your laundry detergent.

-After you click on the link, be sure to read the customer comments about this product.
+After you click on any of the product links, be sure to read the customer comments about this product.
 Interesting stuff.
-(I’m going to try what “Anonymous” suggests about letting laundry soak in sodium percarbonate solution for as long as possible, several hours or more before washing.
+(I’m going to try a suggestion I read.... letting laundry soak in sodium percarbonate solution for as long as possible, several hours or more before washing.
 This makes sense to me!)

 I noticed that my oven pads were looking kinda dirty.
 I’ve had them forever.
 They are thick square woven pads (not the “glove” type).
 So, I mixed up some sodium percarbonate powder with very hot water.
 (I didn’t even measure how much, it was the very end of a tub of powder, and I tossed it all in.)
 I put the hot pads in, and left them to soak.
 (Notice here, I did not use any other soap – I just used sodium percarbonate powder – that’s it!)